syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 </table>

 ## Architecture
 Formula Cell control is implemented with four classes.
-[GridFormulaCellModel](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellModel.html# ""), [GridFormulaCellRenderer](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellRenderer.html# ""), [GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html# "") and [GridFormulaTag](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaTag.html# "").
+[GridFormulaCellModel](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellModel.html), [GridFormulaCellRenderer](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellRenderer.html), [GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html) and [GridFormulaTag](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaTag.html).
-`GridFormulaCellModel` class does some significant work in its[GetFormattedText](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellModel~GetFormattedText.html# "") method override where calculations and formula parsing are initiated dynamically.
+`GridFormulaCellModel` class does some significant work in its[GetFormattedText](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaCellModel~GetFormattedText.html) method override where calculations and formula parsing are initiated dynamically.
 `GridFormulaCellRenderer` class handles a couple of activation methods that are specific for displaying formulas when a formula cell is activated.
 `GridFormulaEngine` class does the actual parsing and calculation that is required to evaluate a formula in a cell.
 This class also maintains Formula Library.
-`GridFormulaTag` class is used in conjunction with[GridStyleInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo.html# "") class that has a property of this type. `GridFormulaTag` tracks computed value of the cell in its Text property.
+`GridFormulaTag` class is used in conjunction with[GridStyleInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo.html) class that has a property of this type. `GridFormulaTag` tracks computed value of the cell in its Text property.

 ## Supported Functions
-This section explains the list of library functions that are shipped in the Essential Calculate library.
+This section explains the list of library functions that are shipped in the `GridFormulaEngine`.

 ### ABS
 Returns the absolute value of a number.
 The absolute value of a non-negative number is the number itself.
 The absolute value of a negative number is -1 times the number.